 - Severe headache

-- Change in level of consciousness for more than a few seconds
+- Change in consciousness for more than a few seconds

 - Black-and-blue discoloration below the eyes or behind the ears